-4.8 Forwarding
+4.11 Forwarding

-Figure 4-31 The Forwarding menu
+Figure 4-53 The Forwarding menu

-There are four submenus under the Forwarding menu (shown in Figure 4-31): Virtual Servers, Port Triggering, DMZ and UPnP.
+There are four submenus under the Forwarding menu (shown in Figure 4-53): Virtual Servers, Port Triggering, DMZ and UPnP.
 Click any of them, and you will be able to configure the corresponding function.

-4.8.1 Virtual Servers
+4.11.1 Virtual Servers

-Choose menu "Forwarding Virtual Servers", and then you can view and add virtual servers in the next screen (shown in Figure 4-32).
+Choose menu "Forwarding→Virtual Servers", and then you can view and add virtual servers in the next screen (shown in Figure 4-54).
 Virtual servers can be used for setting up public services on your LAN.
 A virtual server is defined as a service port, and all requests from Internet to this service port will be redirected to the computer specified by the server IP.
 Any PC that was used for a virtual server must have a static or reserved IP address because its IP address may change when using the DHCP function.

-Figure 4-32 Virtual Servers
+Figure 4-54 Virtual Servers

 - Service Port The numbers of External Service Ports.
-You can enter a service port or a range of service ports (the format is XXX - YYY; XXX is the Start port and YYY is the End port). - Internal Port The Internal Service Port number of the PC running the service application.
-You can leave it blank if the Internal Port is the same as the Service Port, or enter a specific port number when Service Port is a single one. - > IP Address The IP address of the PC running the service application.

-- Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the Router). - > Status The status of this entry, "Enabled" means the virtual server entry is enabled. - > Modify To modify or delete an existing entry.
+You can enter a service port or a range of service ports (the format is XXX - YYY; XXX is the Start port and YYY is the End port). - > Internal Port The Internal Service Port number of the PC running the service application.
+You can leave it blank if the Internal Port is the same as the Service Port, or enter a specific port number when Service Port is a single one. - > IP Address The IP address of the PC running the service application. - Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the router). - Status The status of this entry, "Enabled" means the virtual server entry is enabled.